Low-spin ground state of the giant single-molecule magnets {Mn$_{70}$} and {Mn$_{84}$}: Finite rings

-Overall, our large-scale DMRG calculations paired with exchange integrals from DFT are a decisive conformation of the experimentally measured total-spin state of {Mn$_{84}$.
+Overall, our large-scale DMRG calculations paired with exchange integrals from DFT decisively confirm the experimentally-measured total-spin state of \{Mn$_{84}$\}.
+We emphasize that in order to tackle this problem, it was imperative to employ a state-of-the art, SU(2) symmetric algorithm and bond dimensions of up to $\chi_{\text{SU(2)}} = 8000$ which corresponds to a much larger $\chi_\text{eff}\sim50000$.
 There may still be some influence from factors we have neglected, such as the inclusion of longer-ranged couplings or distortions in the interatomic distances.
-We assume that these additional influences remain small enough to preserve the general shape of the $S_{\text{tot}}/N_{\text{cells}}\approx 1$ minimum.
+We hypothesize that these additional influences are small enough to preserve the general shape of the $S_{\text{tot}}/N_{\text{cells}}\approx 1$ minimum.